 Looking for a hospital bag checklist?
 As a first time mom, I was SUCH a slacker when it came to packing my hospital bag for labor.
 I was lucky I didn’t go into labor a few weeks early because I would not have been prepared!

 For my second birth, I wanted to be way more organized and thoughtful about my hospital bag situation.
-As a result, I put together an awesome Hospital Bag Checklist that you can download for FREE right here!
-But for those that also want an article to reference, read on!
+As a result, I put together an awesome Printable Hospital Bag Checklist that you can download for FREE by filling out the form below!!

 The long and short of it is that I’m a BIG fan of packing individual bags for labor, recovery, partner, and baby.
 This keeps everything so much more organized.